This Is How Much Priyanka Chopra & Nick Jonas Are Worth

 Nick Jonas and Priyanka Chopra's blink-and-you'll-miss-it whirlwind relationship progression is finally culminating this Saturday, December 1 (at least we think!), in the wedding we have all been waiting for.
 While it won't be live-streamed like the royal weddings of 2018 (even though, ahem, it should be), we are giving the Jonas-Chopra nuptials the royal treatment and tallying up their soon-to-be combined net worth once they are bound in holy matrimony.

-We stan a Hollywood power couple, and the soon-to-be newlyweds (who, together, are worth a combined $53 million USD!) certainly fit that description.
+We stan a Hollywood power couple, and the soon-to-be newlyweds (who, together, are worth a combined $53 million!) certainly fit that description.

 Advertisement